Respect/Assertion/README.md

 ## To-do

-- Allow to make assertions with `max` prefix
 - Allow to make assertions with `nullOr` prefix
 - Allow to make assertions with `any` prefix
 - Allow to make assertions with `key` prefix